-Schwarzsee, also known as the Black Lake translated, is a serene spot in the midst of the Alps next to the luxurious alpine city, Kitzbühel.
+Schwarzsee, also known as the Black Lake translated, is a serene spot in the midst of the Alps next to the upscale ski resort Kitzbühel.

 🗺️ What and where is the Black Lake?

 Kitzbühel in Tyrol is famous for its numerous ruff sports competitions, such as skiing, Tennis, and Mountain bike world cups, and for being the home of numerous international celebrities.

 Nearby, a lake is situated, known to the locals as “Schwarzsee” or literally translated into English “Black Lake”.

 The lake has an approx. surrounding of 15ha and a depth of 7 m.

 It is a lovely place to hang out in summer and winter, but especially in summer the place is filled with visitors either enjoying a warm swim or a lovely picnic with family or friends around the lake’s natural habitat.